CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/14-Create-a-master-image-for-AVD.md

 ## **Exercise 8: Connect to AVD with the web client**

-1. In the **JumpVM**, open new browser and navigate to the URL given below.
+1. In the **JumpVM**, open a new browser and navigate to the URL given below.

    `https://rdweb.wvd.microsoft.com/arm/webclient`